Genealogy is all about recreating the lives of our ancestors using the clues they left behind.

 Understanding Common Records

 There are many different types of genealogical records, and they are found in many different places.
+As responsible genealogists, we should always conduct reasonably exhaustive research as per the genealogical proof standard.
 Here are a few of the records you will use most often as a beginner.

 This includes any sort of records about major life events, such as birth, death, and marriage records.